 A running bond pattern is one in which the pavers are laid in rows running in the same direction.
 You can either go with a classic running bond, or you can get creative with color tones, borders and pattern direction.

 A herringbone pattern is one in which rectangular pavers are laid in a zig-zag pattern.
 To add additional pop to a herringbone design, consider adding a contrasting border along the patio edges.

 Basket weave patterns utilize rectangular pavers to create block designs.
 To add contemporary flair to this traditional laying pattern, you can alternate the color tones or laying direction to create modular designs.

-Modular Shapes and Paver Laying Patterns
+Modular Shapes and Paver Patterns

 Modular shaped pavers offer a variety of square and rectangular sizes that can be laid in multiple laying patterns that are less repetitive, visually dynamic, and create a contemporary look that works especially well for larger patios.

-Asymmetrical Shapes and Random Paver Patterns
+Asymmetrical Shapes and Random Laying Patterns

 Asymmetrically shaped pavers create a natural look and often incorporate false joints that create the illusion of multiple shapes laid at random.
 Multi-shape cobble-style pavers can also be laid in a multi-piece pattern that emulates a more random look, as an alternate to using a traditional laying pattern.